ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Circus Park Hero Mission counts P2's rings
 * Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) no longer despawn if P2 activates trigger without P1 being in range
 * Vehicles no longer alter P1's camera if P2 uses it
-* Key Doors react to P2
-* Westopolis Triggers & Computer Room react to P2
+* Key Doors, Westopolis Triggers, Computer Room react to P2

 ## Other Known Issues (Not planned to be fixed)
 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug)
 * Item Bubbles / Hint Bubbles content render based on P1's relative location
+* If ChaosPoints are at 0 Dark/Hero orbs only activate P1's ChaosState
+* Worm Enemies will only target P1
+* Heavy Dog / Blue Falcon do not damage P2
+* Bosses (with the exception of Sonic & Diablon) only react to P1

 ## Bonus Roadmap
 * Individual death-to-checkpoint / Don't reload level for both players
 * Static weapon swaps for Metal Androids
-* FriendlyFire Enable/Disable
 * WeaponsTargeting & HomingAttack Other Player Enable/Disable
+* Optional BlackKnight style melee replacement

 ## Dev
 * dreamsyntax